frappe/frappe_docs/frappe_docs/www/docs/user/en/tutorial/doctype-features.md

 ---
 title: DocType Features - Frappe Framework Tutorial
-description: A DocType has a lot of features to customize the behaviour and presentation of data
+description: A DocType has a lot of features to customize the behavior and presentation of data
 ---

 # DocType Features